 - mine commissioning commenced 4Q2014

-For additional information refer to the Company's Quarter Reports & Annual Information Form.
+Refer to the Company’s New Releases, Quarter Reports & Annual Information Form for additional information.